We all have a back story.

 I do this to help businesses innovate, often to achieve growth or bring about some substantial (rather than incremental) change.

-Besides being a hardcore technologist, I am also an amateur philosopher and an artist.
-I am enthralled by philosophy of mind, but that is perhaps a natural interest for someone fascinated by AI.
+Besides being a hardcore technologist, I am also an amateur philosopher, a composer and an artist.
+I am enthralled by philosophy of mind, but that is perhaps a natural interest for anyone fascinated by AI, a field in which I filed my first patent early on in my career (1994) after persuading a colleague that we ought to explore NNs.

 My art is mostly digital art, but more about that later.

 I believe in what you might call renaissance thinking, but not really in the classical sense.
 I mean that a person should aspire to “practical polymathy” whereby it is advantageous to study and implement a range of topics besides one’s speciality.
-Whilst there is no “secret” to innovation, nor any single approach, it is a truism that innovation stems from creativity which stems from the ability to synthesize (conceptual blending).
+Whilst there is no “secret” to innovation, nor any single approach, it is a truism that innovation stems from the kind of creativity that relates to synthesis (conceptual blending).

 Synthesis is aided by the ability to think abstractly, as aided by polymathy, whilst innovation (“practical synthesis”) is aided by possession of the tools, resources and opportunities to act practically.
-Hence practical polymathy should span a range of subjects (horizontally) and a range of depths (vertically), meaning both theoretical and practical knowledge.
+Hence “practical polymathy” should span a range of subjects (horizontally) and a range of depths (vertically), meaning both theoretical and practical knowledge.
+It needs to be grounded in a desire to dig deep into subjects until the fundamentals become apparent.

-Polymathy also gives the inventor sufficient tools of speculation to see new meanings in things.
+Polymathy, especially knowledge of fundamentals, gives the inventor sufficient tools of speculation to see new meanings in things.
 As an example, an engineer might think of ways to improve the mobile address book.
-For example, he or she might add a method to search for contacts based upon time and location (“who did I speak with last week in Fresno?”)
+For example, he or she might add a method to search for contacts based upon time and location (“who did I speak with last week in Fresno?”) — this was once a very novel idea, but a very natural one.

 However, these are improvements of the same idea.
 Can we do better?